neckberg/hashdown/README.md

   ]
 ]
 ```
+Skipping a header level is not allowed, as this would create an invalid array.
+Hashdown format is therefore a subset of Markdown.

 A header with no proceeding inline text (e.g. '#', as opposed to '# Header') will simply increment the key:
 ```md